alefragnani/vscode-pascal-formatter/README.md

 It adds **Code Formatters** for **Pascal** language and its dialects like **Delphi** and **FreePascal**.

+> This extension was originally extracted from my [Pascal](https://github.com/alefragnani/vscode-language-pascal) extension

 # Features

 Standardise your **Pascal** code!